 To our audience, it was newsworthy – there were qualities in the story that made it news.
 And I knew this because, luckily, I had been far less hungover when I’d been lectured on news values, and why they matter.
-While understanding news values may seem kind of quaint, getting familiar with what journalists are looking for in a given pitch can help literally anyone in developing a content strategy or SEO strategy.
-Understanding news and content values will help you with everything from selecting a strong idea for your outreach content, to conducting your research, to design and most importantly, your pitch to journalists, publishers and webmasters.
-Now, why does this matter?
-Well as you’ve likely heard 1 or 2 million times, there’s a lot of content competing for people’s attention these days.
+While understanding news values may seem trivial, familiarizing yourself with what journalists want can help develop content and SEO strategies.

 Does this story matter to my audience?
 They had sent the fax to the right place – they knew that a Bathurst radio station would care about the new fire engines driving around town.
 And I doubt they would have bothered sending a press release to the radio stations at the next town because the reach of the story (its proximity) was limited.
-Proximity is all about understanding the impact of your story, as it relates to the audience of the person you’re pitching.
+Proximity is all about understanding the impact of your news story for a given audience.

 There was nothing bizarre about the fire engine story.
 Nor did it have any elements of conflict, currency or human interest – the final three news values were about to get to.
 But that’s OK – rarely will a story (or a piece of content you’re pitching) fit all these parameters.
 It can still be newsworthy – you just have to be aware of where your story is strong and play those strengths up.

 What are the different sides of this issue, and what are their arguments?